 Hello!
 My name is Chelsea.
 I am a military air force brat who started traveling the world as soon as I was born.
 My father had orders to move to Athens, Greece, so my first passport photo is me only a few days old!
 That first plane ride at only a few weeks old must have cemented the travel bug because I haven’t stopped traveling since then!
-Before I graduated high school, I had lived in Europe, all over the US and then Hawaii!
+Before I graduated high school, I had lived in Greece and England, all over the US and then Hawaii!

 I met my wonderful husband back in 2003 when we were set up on a blind date by mutual friends of ours.
 We had a great time exploring the Hawaiian Islands and getting to know each other.

-After High Schook, I went to the University of Hawaii to be a wedding event planner but quickly changed my mind after graduation (and after planning my own wedding).
+After High School, I went to the University of Hawaii to be a wedding event planner but quickly changed my mind after graduation (and after planning my own wedding).
 My husband and I got married just after I graduated from college, first in Hawaii and then a big celebration in Oregon (where my husband’s mom lives).

 After some thoughtful consideration and long phone conversations with my dad, I headed down the path to becoming a special education teacher.
-After one year teaching in Hawaii public school, we found out we were moving to Virginia.
+After one year of teaching in Hawaii public school, we found out we were moving to Virginia.
 I started working at a private school that served DC students with emotional disabilities.
 I can honestly say it was the hardest year of my life!
 While working, I started taking courses to get my Masters in Special Education.
 I then switched to the FCPS public schools up in Northern Virginia.

 We spent some amazing years just enjoying being a married couple.
 My husband was busy traveling for work and I was loving my time in the classroom.
 We traveled extensively and soaked up all that time together.
 Then we decided it was time to add a little one.
 Our son came into the word in 2014.
 I gave up my career to stay home with him and what an adventure that has been!